Sickle Cell Disease or Anemia and CRISPR-Cas9 Genome Editing

 Hope for the Future

-Many people with SCD as well as their caregivers are probably eager to receive a transplant of genetically corrected stem cells.
-Scientists need to be cautious, however.
+Some people with SCD might be eager to receive a transplant of genetically corrected stem cells.
+Scientists need to be cautious, though.
 Changing the DNA of a living person is a very significant event.
 Researchers must make sure that the altered stem cells are safe.

 © 2016 Linda Crampton